JaxPlays-Inc/jaxplays.org/content/productions/2025/2025-Desperate-Measures.md

 Description: "Get ready for *Desperate Measures*, a rollicking Wild West musical inspired by Shakespeare's 'Measure for Measure.'"
 ---
 Set in the late 1800s, this musical spins a tale of Johnny Blood, a charming outlaw whose life is on the line.
 When a lawman offers him a chance for freedom in exchange for his sister's hand in marriage to the governor, a series of wild mishaps and moral dilemmas ensue.
 Featuring a lively score, sharp wit, and plenty of humor, *Desperate Measures* cleverly blends classical themes with a frontier setting, resulting in a foot-stomping, feel-good musical romp.

+### Musical numbers
+{{< columns >}}
+#### Act I
+- "The Ballad of Johnny Blood" — All
+- "The Ballad of Johnny Blood (Reprise)" — Johnny
+- "That's Just How It Is" — Sheriff
+- "Some Day They Will Thank Me" — Governor
+- "Look in Your Heart" — Susanna
+- "It's Good to Be Alive" — Johnny
+- "It Doesn't Hurt to Try" — Sheriff, Johnny, Susanna, Priest
+- "It's Getting Hot in Here" — Bella
+- "The Way That You Feel" — Susanna, Sheriff, Bella
+- "Stop There" — Sheriff
+- "In the Dark" — All
+-   "Song Title" - Character, Ensemble
+<--->
+#### Act II
+- "What a Night!" — Governor
+- "About Last Night" — Governor and Susanna
+- "Stop There (Reprise)" — Sheriff
+- "Just for You" — Bella and Johnny
+- "Just For You (Reprise)" — Bella and Johnny
+- "What is This Feeling?" — Susanna
+- "Life Takes You by Surprise" — All
+- "It's Good to Be Alive" (Reprise) — Johnny
+- "It's a Beautiful Day" — Susanna and Bella
+- "Finale" — All
+{{< /columns >}}